DipanwitSen/stealth_assignment/README.md

 ├── requirements.txt
 └── README.md

-# ⚽ Soccer Player & Ball Tracking with YOLOv8 and ByteTrack

 ## 📌 Introduction

 This project focuses on **soccer analytics** using computer vision.
 The aim was to detect and track players, referees, goalkeepers, and the ball, and determine **ball possession and team control** across video frames.
 The system uses: